 Young People Cook Dinner for the Mayor

-Two cooking courses were organised this summer to teach young people in Slough about healthy eating.
+Two cooking courses were organised this summer to teach teens in Slough about healthy eating.
 The courses were organised by Pip Collings, East Berkshire’s Public Health Dietitian and Steve Scuffell, chef patron from the Craft Guild of Chefs.
 Advanced Cook Course Mayor of Slough with the young chefs This course took place in the well-equipped kitchen of the Slough Estates offices.
 A small, friendly group were taught how to prepare a selection of dishes by Mr Scuffell and were given nutrition education by Pip Collings.

 We are grateful to Slough Estates who generously allowed the students to use their facilities for the project and provided all of the food.
 During the week, the emphasis was on friendly co-operation to prepare delicious food The youngsters worked very hard together to produce a delicious banquet for the guests which would rival any top restaurant.
 Mr Scuffell was very impressed with all of the students who achieved very high standards of cooking and food presentation.
-Basic Cook Course This course is currently running at Langleywood School.
+Basic Cook Classes This course is currently running at Langleywood School.
 A small group of teenagers are being taught to prepare a selection of dishes by Mr Scuffell and will be given nutrition education by Pip Collings.

 Time to sit together and eat the food is integral to the course.
 At the end of the course, the students will prepare a three course, presentation dinner for two guests of their choice, plus a number of special guests.
 We are grateful to Langleywood School and Castle Independent for the use of their facilities.
 Also Leathams, Solarest and